Project-OSRM/osrm-backend/docs/http.md

   | geojson    | [GeoJSON `LineString`](http://geojson.org/geojson-spec.html#linestring) or [GeoJSON `Point`](http://geojson.org/geojson-spec.html#point) if it is only one coordinate (not wrapped by a GeoJSON feature)|

 - `name`: The name of the way along which travel proceeds.
+- `lanes`: the available turn lanes at the turn
+  - `marked`: markings on the road, following the OSM scheme (e.g. left, slight_right, or through)
+  - `take`: a boolean flag indicating whether the lane is a possible choice in the maneuver
 - `pronunciation`: The pronunciation hint of the way name.
 Will be `undefined` if there is no pronunciation hit.
 - `destinations`: The destinations of the way.
 Will be `undefined` if there are no destinations.
 - `mode`: A string signifying the mode of transportation.
 - `maneuver`: A `StepManeuver` object representing the maneuver.
 - `intersections`: A list of `Intersections` that are passed along the segment, the very first belonging to the StepManeuver

+Currently, the supported lane tags are: `sharp_left, left, slight_left, sharp_right, right, slight_right, through, reverse, none`.

 #### Example